 2. Improve learning content with AI

-Whether summaries, review questions, or microlearning formats: AI can quickly optimize existing learning material without needing to create new content.
+Whether summaries, review questions, or microlearning formats: AI can quickly optimize existing learning materials without needing to create new content.

-Reporting, feedback, evaluation: Many tasks can now be carried out with AI support and without additional tools.
+Reporting, feedback, evaluations: Many tasks can now run AI-supported and without additional tools.

-💡 It is important: Start with one scenario.
-Not all ideas need to be implemented at once.
+It is important: Start with one use case.
+Not all ideas have to be implemented at once.

 1. Transparency

-Employees or participants must understand what AI is used for and how they benefit from it.
+Employees or course participants must understand the purpose of AI usage and how they benefit from it.
 The clearer the communication, the higher the acceptance.

 2. Data protection

-Especially with AI systems, it is crucial to work only with GDPR-compliant solutions and clearly define how content is processed.
+Especially with AI systems, it is essential to work only with GDPR-compliant solutions and to clearly define how content is processed.

 3. Didactic quality